romgar/presentations/pypi_deployment/pypi_deployment.md

-# Pypi deployment in 5 minutes with GitHub and Travis CI
+# PyPI deployment in 5 minutes with GitHub + Travis CI

 ---